-Katniss Everdeen voluntarily takes her younger sister's place in the Hunger Games, a televised fight to the death in which two teenagers from each of the twelve Districts of Panem are chosen at random to compete.
+Katniss Everdeen voluntarily takes her younger sister's place in the Hunger Games: a televised competition in which two teenagers from each of the twelve Districts of Panem are chosen at random to fight to the death.

-In a dystopian future, the totalitarian nation of Panem is divided between 12 districts and the Capitol.
+In a dystopian future, the totalitarian nation of Panem is divided into 12 districts and the Capitol.
 Each year two young representatives from each district are selected by lottery to participate in The Hunger Games.
-Part entertainment, part brutal retribution for a past rebellion, the televised games are broadcast throughout Panem.
+Part entertainment, brutal retribution for a past rebellion, the televised games are broadcast throughout Panem.
 The 24 participants are forced to eliminate their competitors while the citizens of Panem are required to watch.
-When 16-year-old Katniss's young sister, Prim, is selected as District 12's female representative, Katniss volunteers to take her place.
-She and her male counterpart Peeta, are pitted against bigger, stronger representatives, some of whom have trained for this their whole lives.Written by
+When 16-year-old Katniss' young sister, Prim, is selected as District 12's female representative, Katniss volunteers to take her place.
+She and her male counterpart, Peeta, are pitted against bigger, stronger representatives, some of whom have trained for this their whole lives.Written by

 21 of 25 people found this review helpful.